hashicorp/terraform-provider-azuread/docs/data-sources/groups.md

 * `mail_enabled` - (Optional) Whether the returned groups should be mail-enabled.
 By itself this does not exclude security-enabled groups.
 Setting this to `true` ensures all groups are mail-enabled, and setting to `false` ensures that all groups are _not_ mail-enabled.
 To ignore this filter, omit the property or set it to null.
 Cannot be specified together with `object_ids`.
 * `object_ids` - (Optional) The object IDs of the groups.
 * `return_all` - (Optional) A flag to denote if all groups should be fetched and returned.
 * `security_enabled` - (Optional) Whether the returned groups should be security-enabled.
-By itself this does not exclude security-enabled groups.
+By itself this does not exclude mail-enabled groups.
 Setting this to `true` ensures all groups are security-enabled, and setting to `false` ensures that all groups are _not_ security-enabled.
 To ignore this filter, omit the property or set it to null.
 Cannot be specified together with `object_ids`.

 ~> One of `display_names`, `object_ids` or `return_all` should be specified.
 Either of the first two _may_ be specified as an empty list, in which case no results will be returned.